MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-msched.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to configure Automatic Maintenance activation random delay.

 The maintenance random delay is the amount of time up to which Automatic Maintenance will delay starting from its Activation Boundary.